-Oregon State University Furman Hall Rehabilitation
+Oregon State University, Furman Hall Rehabilitation

 Corvallis, Oregon